-Is Clean Crawlspace Really That Important?
+Is a Clean Crawlspace Really That Important?

 Safe and Secure Crawlspace Access is Important

 Crawlspaces have often been treated with legacy pesticides to prevent termite and rodent infestations.
 Mold is also a likely inhabitant of crawlspaces and unconditioned basements.
 If professionals feel compelled wear protective clothing and respirators into your crawlspace to protect themselves from biological and chemical contaminants, do you really want them entering and exiting the crawlspace via the floor of a kitchen pantry or bedroom closet?
-If access to a crawlspace is so constricted it would add days of labor time for excavation or make bringing in necessary building materials impossible, it often pencils out to have crawlspace access moved or expanded.
+If access to a crawlspace is so constricted it would add days of labor time for excavation or make bringing in necessary building materials impossible, it often pencils out to have your crawlspace access moved or expanded.

 Crawlspace Upgrade Opportunities